 NOTE: No notice is sent to the beneficiary if the evidence does not result in a change in his tax status since he was advised of this during the development.

-FSP or VARO Development - The development is sent to OIO for review.
+FBU - The development is sent to DIO for review.

 This is an example of the documentation needed to establish presence in the U.S.